 Travelers seeking a more historical experience might consider staying at the Fujiya Hotel.
 This property is one of Japan’s oldest hotels and has welcomed the likes of John Lennon and Charlie Chaplin over the years.
 The Fujiya Hotel’s main building and surrounding structures are all registered as important cultural assets.
 The group also maintains another property in Hakone Yumoto called Yumoto Fujiya Hotel but this is not the historic building I’m suggesting; don’t book it by mistake!

-Before moving on, I want to also introduce Guesthouse Azito.
-While this hostel does not feature the trappings of a ryokan, the setting is a great option for those traveling on a budget or who just need a place to crash at night.
-I rather enjoyed my stay here while sourcing the material for this guide.
-On one hand, I encourage you to try a ryokan yet on the other hand, I realize it can be somewhat intimidating or prohibitively expensive.
+Before moving on, I want to also introduce some of the guesthouse options in Hakone.
+Though these do not feature the trappings of a ryokan, the settings are a great option for those traveling on a budget or who just need a place to crash at night.
+To be frank, this is what I opted for when sourcing this guide.
+While I encourage you to try a ryokan, I do realize that it can be somewhat intimidating or prohibitively expensive for some travelers.

 OK, let’s get on with the show.
 As previously mentioned, I’ll be proposing a one-and-a-half to two-day itinerary.
 Due to the fact that a lot of attractions start closing in Hakone around 5:30 PM, I suggest you plan on making the first day relatively light and leave the majority of the heavy lifting for the following day.
 This strategy will allow you to experience most of the sights while not wasting time on transportation.